Humanitarian response to the April 2015 Nepal earthquake: Latvia

 On 25 April, the Latvian Ministry of Foreign Affairs, in conjunction with Latvian senior officials, extended "deepest condolences [and] sympathies", and "wish[ed] for a rapid recovery" to the people and government of Nepal.

 Lithuania

 President Dalia Grybauskaitė and Prime Minister Algirdas Butkevičius offered their condolences and solidarity with the people of Nepal.
 The Ministry of Foreign Affairs announced that there were at least 60 Lithuanian citizens in Nepal during the earthquake, and that ministry officials were working to contact them.

 Malaysia

 Foreign Minister Anifah Aman said his country was ready to extend assistance to Nepal once access to the Tribhuvan International Airport has been restored.
-Later, Prime Minister Najib Razak announced that Malaysia would send 20 medical doctors from Mercy Malaysia along with a 30-man rescue team from the Special Malaysia Disaster Assistance and Rescue Team with medicine and medical supplies to Kathmandu by C-130 aircraft.
+Later, government announced that Malaysia would send 20 medical doctors from Mercy Malaysia along with a 30-man rescue team from the Special Malaysia Disaster Assistance and Rescue Team with medicine and medical supplies to Kathmandu by C-130 aircraft.
 The aircraft stood by to evacuate all Malaysians in the region to Kuala Lumpur.